Media guide: Producing farmer-friendly printed information

 This media guide is covering the broad principles to be considered when developing printed material.
 Specific guidance will be developed for different sorts of printed development communication materials from posters to manuals.

-In general we suggest that all materials are designed and written for a particular locality and that they are adapted for use in other location.
+In general, we suggest that all materials are designed and written for a particular locality and that they are adapted for use in other locations.

 1 The technology: How to decide if the technology is appropriate for promotion

-- Will it make a difference?: Only promote technologies that are proven and cost effective with a realistic suggestions of what return on investment can be achieved.
+Will it make a difference?: Only promote technologies that are proven and cost effective with a realistic suggestion of what return on investment can be achieved.
 State the likely improvements, not the best possible outcome.

-- Have a policy on brands: Text and photographs within the materials may single out particular brands of agricultural inputs.
-There was a danger that these brands would be seen as the recommendation – rather than being indicative.
+Have a policy on brands: Text and photographs within the materials may single out particular brands of agricultural inputs.
+There is a danger that these brands could be seen as recommendations – rather than being indicative.
 The names of active ingredients in chemical products are very complex.
-In theory listing them can help agro-dealers and farmers to get the right sort of inputs.
+In theory, listing them can help agro-dealers and farmers to get the right sort of inputs.
 In practice this is very hard.
 Partnering with private sector in-put manufacturers or suppliers to produce information materials can be a solution.
 In cases where inputs are required to make the technology work – the private sector is often the only long-term viable solution.

 2 Have a plan or design brief

-- Material can look and feel very different.
+Materials can look and feel very different.
 They can be chatty and designed to appeal to youth culture; they can be peer to peer – farmers talking to farmers; they can be expert-led with strong evidence to support the technology.
-You may decide to create a house style for the project or technology – this will mean that this can be consistently applied to all your materials.
+You may decide to create a house style for the project or technology.
+This will mean that this can be consistently applied to all your materials.